tshort/FunctionalModels.jl/README.md

 ---

-Sims builds on top of [ModelingToolkit](https://mtk.sciml.ai/).
+FunctionalModels builds on top of [ModelingToolkit](https://mtk.sciml.ai/).
 The following are exported:

 * `t`: independent variable